znuny/Znuny4OTRS-SecondTicketCreateScreen/doc/en/config.md

 # Configuration

-The configuration of the second phone and e-mail ticket creation masks is done via the SysConfig of the OTRS administration.
+The configuration of the second phone and e-mail ticket creation masks is done via the SysConfig of the Znuny administration.

 * Ticket::Frontend::AgentTicketPhoneSecond
 * Ticket::Frontend::AgentTicketEmailSecond